(Last updated: August 1, 2017)

 Once you get to the point of good source faithfully reproduced, you can move up to the next level – the music, rhythm, timing, emotion, more easy to follow, freshness.
 It’s a good experience.

-However you will have to struggle with a number of issues, such as storage volume.
+However you will have to struggle with a number of issues with vinyl, such as storage volume, cleaning, and sky-rocketing auction prices.
 Research has never been done on this, but I would bet money it would prove that marital difficulties ensue when a record collection exceeds 3,000.
-At only 1,800, my own can be the subject of robust discussion.
+At only 1,800, my own is often the subject of robust discussion.

 Then there are clicks pops and scratches, because original owners of your records in the Fifties will have played them on a vinyl-destroying machine, known as a portable record player: Eight to twenty grams tracking weight arm, the autochanger, and a chipped sapphire stylus that was never changed.